linked-db/linked-ql/site/index.md

   - title: JSON Solved
     details: Bring JSON-like clearity to your queries.
 LinkedQL's first-class support for JSON notation saves you the wrangling with SQL's low-level JSON functions <span class="nowrap">— <code>SELECT { a, b }</code></span>
   - title: Schemas Solved
-    details: Take a break from manual schema ops.
-LinkedQL operates with full context of your schema and automates the world for you.
-With Automatic Schema Inference, everything just works — without you
+    details: Define and evolve schemas with a dialect-aware parser, automatic schema inference, and a real embedded engine behind the same SQL surface.
   - title: Reactivity Solved
     details: Turn on reactivity over arbitrary SQL with <span class="nowrap"><code>{ live∶ true }</code></span>.
 You get back a live view of your query.
 Live Queries in LinkedQL works directly on your database without a middleware or GraphQL servers.
   - title: Versioning Solved
     details: Get automatic database versioning as you iterate and evolve your schemas.
 LinkedQL makes that a reality right on your database.
 And that means, no more manual migration practices.
   - title: Embedding, Federation & Sync Solved
-    details: Run SQL anywhere — even offline.
-Meet <b>FlashQL</b>, the in-memory engine that brings full LinkedQL semantics to the client and edge.
-And it comes as one query space over your entire data universe.
+    details: Run SQL anywhere with <b>FlashQL</b>, declare foreign namespaces and views in SQL, materialize them locally, and keep them in sync without bolting on a separate replication stack.
 ---